-We make a promise as a nation never to forget our veterans, and never doesn’t have an expiration date.
-Therefore, we’re introducing a program during 2020-2021 in historic St. Mary’s Cemetery in Troy, NY to clean and restore veteran gravestones and markers, assuring that our veterans are buried in properly marked graves.
+We make a promise as a nation never to forget our veterans.
+In 2020, we launched a Veteran Restoration Project in historic St. Mary’s Cemetery in Troy, NY to clean and restore veteran gravestones and markers, assuring that our veterans are buried in properly marked graves.

 Founded in 1844, there are soldiers in St. Mary’s Cemetery that served during the Civil War, the Vietnam War and even more recent conflicts.
-Many of the older gravestones have deteriorated over time because of the elements.
-We would like to reverse that as best we can by cleaning the veteran gravestones – making them legible again and resetting as many fallen gravestones as possible.
+Many older gravestones deteriorate over time because of the elements.
+In 2020, thanks to generous project donors and volunteers, we were able to clean, restore and re-set over 40 veteran gravestones – making them legible again!

-We’re very disappointed this year, due to the pandemic, we are unable to offer our popular volunteer workshops where people learn proper cleaning and repair techniques and assist in a restoration project.
+Due to the pandemic, we were unable to offer our popular volunteer workshops in 2020, where people learn proper cleaning and repair techniques and assist in a restoration project.
 It’s a fun way to connect with other community members.
-Our “Adopt a Soldier” project is a safe way for people to be part of cemetery restoration in a different, but still meaningful manner.” – Kelly Grimaldi, Historian for Albany Diocesan Cemeteries
+Our “Adopt a Soldier” project was a safe way for people to be part of cemetery restoration in a different, but still meaningful manner.” – Kelly Grimaldi, Historian for Albany Diocesan Cemeteries

 Albany Diocesan Cemeteries takes our commitment to uphold and honor our veterans service to heart and hold true to that promise by doing what we can to restore as many of the memorials of these long deceased veterans as possible.

 Watch a video update about the project by Kelly Grimaldi.

 We offer a big THANK YOU to all the volunteers and donors who made this project such a success.
 Thank you all for your support!